ferrumboll/joplin-plugin-backup/README.md

-# Joplin Backup Plugin
+# Joplin S3 Backup Plugin

+A little quick S3 setup using https://github.com/JackGruber/joplin-plugin-backup

+MY S3 IMPLEMENTATION IS VERY UNFINISHED AND ROUGH.

 A plugin to extend Joplin with a manual and automatic backup function.
+(With S3 functionality)

 <img src=img/main.jpg>

 ## Installation

-### Automatic

-- Go to `Tools > Options > Plugins`
-- Search for `Simple Backup`
-- Click Install plugin
-- Restart Joplin to enable the plugin

 ### Manual